jfelten/hook_manager/README.md

 # Hook Manager

-## This is a simple utility designed to automate the management and life cycle of github hooks.
+## Aa simple utility designed to automate the management and life cycle of github hooks.

 This is a command line tool designed for scripting automated github webhook setup and configuration.
 The idea is to create hooks that last the life time of a process making it ideal for container based frameworks like kubernetes.